 (b) a pearl diver’s licence, pearl boat licence or pearl boat master’s licence shall be such fee, if any, as is prescribed.

-(2) If a person who holds a farm lease, licence or permit does not pay the annual fee referred to in subsection (1) in respect of the renewal of each farm lease, licence or permit held by that person within 28 days of receiving notice in writing from the Executive Director that that annual fee is due to be paid for the relevant year, or such longer period of time as the Executive Director allows in writing, then the farm lease, licence or permit in respect of which that annual fee is not paid is cancelled by virtue of this section.
+(2) If a person who holds a farm lease, licence or permit does not pay the annual fee referred to in subsection (1) in respect of the renewal of each farm lease, licence or permit held by that person within 28 days of receiving notice in writing from the CEO that that annual fee is due to be paid for the relevant year, or such longer period of time as the CEO allows in writing, then the farm lease, licence or permit in respect of which that annual fee is not paid is cancelled by virtue of this section.

 (3) The Minister may, in the notice referred to in subsection (1)(a), provide for the annual fee to be paid in respect of a permit to vary in accordance with the purpose for which the activities under the permit are to be carried out.

-(4) A farm lease, licence or permit shall not be renewed as of right on payment of the annual fee and, if the Executive Director thinks it would be in the better interests of the pearling industry to do so, the Executive Director may refuse to renew a farm lease, licence or permit.
+(4) A farm lease, licence or permit shall not be renewed as of right on payment of the annual fee and, if the CEO thinks it would be in the better interests of the pearling industry to do so, the CEO may refuse to renew a farm lease, licence or permit.

-(5) Where the Executive Director refuses to renew a farm lease, licence or permit on payment of the annual fee, the Executive Director shall, in writing, inform the person who held the farm lease, licence or permit of that refusal and the reasons for it.
+(5) Where the CEO refuses to renew a farm lease, licence or permit on payment of the annual fee, the CEO shall, in writing, inform the person who held the farm lease, licence or permit of that refusal and the reasons for it.

-(6) The Executive Director shall, if he or she refuses to renew a farm lease, licence or permit, cause the annual fee paid in respect of the renewal so refused to be refunded to the person who paid that annual fee.
+(6) The CEO shall, if he or she refuses to renew a farm lease, licence or permit, cause the annual fee paid in respect of the renewal so refused to be refunded to the person who paid that annual fee.

 (7) The annual fees payable under this section in respect of —